按此下載 | Download (PDF Format)

 - (c) Between Division 2 and the lower divisions

-The bottom three teams from Division 2 shall be relegated to Division 3.
-The division winners from each Division 4 subdivision will be promoted to Division 2, and enough shall be promoted from the top of the Division 3 to make up a full complement of the teams in the Division 2.
+The bottom three teams from Division 2 shall be relegated to Division 3, and enough shall be promoted from the top of the Division 3 to make up a full complement of the teams in the Division 2.

 - (d) Between Division 3 and Division 4